blue-triangle-tech/btt-android-sdk/README.md

 Screen tracking also allows co-relating errors and network requests with the screens.
 The crash or network request associates screen name on which this crash or network request occurred.
 Thus, if screen tracking is disabled, the page name of most recently started manual Timer's page name will be sent along with the crash or network request.

 ### Grouping
 Blue Triangle connects user experience to business outcomes by instrumenting an SDK in mobile apps to capture key metrics and events.
-Unlike most SDKs that only collect raw components—Classes (Activities and Fragments), Composables, Blue Triangle automatically groups them into meaningful user steps, enabling clear business impact analysis while still providing detailed data for developer-level optimizations.
+Unlike most SDKs that only collect raw components - Activities, Fragments, Composables, Blue Triangle automatically groups them into meaningful user steps, enabling clear business impact analysis while still providing detailed data for developer-level optimizations.

-A Group is a logical association of one or more Activities or Fragments or Composables that represent a single screen, ideally appearing as a user step.
+Blue Triangle groups Activities, Fragments and Composables of a single screen.
+If two or more Activities, Fragments or Composables lifecycle start within two seconds without any user action in between, then those are part of a group.

 When this feature is enabled, the SDK automatically groups all single-screen Activities, Fragments or Composables under a group name derived from either:
 1. The screen title, or